AngelCalle/angular-read-xlsx-csv/README.md

 Reads xlsx and csv files and returns a list of objects with the values of the selected columns.

-Test files caramel.xlsx and caramel.csv are added.
+Test files caramelo.xlsx and caramelo.csv are added.

 ## Development server